zhqduan/HUPAN-1/README.md

 **(3) De novo assembly of individual genomes**

 To obtain non-reference sequences from each individual genome, we need first to conduct de novo assembly on the raw reads.
-We provide three distinct strategies: i.Directly assembly by [SOAPDenovo2][9].
+We provide three distinct strategies: i.Directly assembly by [SOAPDenovo2][9]:

+    hupanSLURM assemble soapdenovo -t 16 -k 91 data/ assembly_soap/ /path/to/SOAPDenovo2/

 Please note that this startegy requires huge memory for assembly an individual human genome (according to our test, finishing the assembly of a human genome of 30-fold sequencing data needs more than 500 Gb memory), we strongly suggested that do not use this command unless you have multiple supercomputer with huge memory.

-    hupanSLURM assemble soapdenovo -t 16 -k 91 data/ assembly_soap/ /path/to/SOAPDenovo2/

 ii.Assembly by the iterative use of SOAPDenovo2.
-Not Recommended.
+Not Recommend.

     hupanSLURM linearK data assembly_linearK/ /path/to/SOAPDenovo2

 iii.
 Assembly by [SGA][10].

+    hupanSLURM assemble sga -t 16 data/ assembly_result /path/to/sga/

 We recommend the users preform assembly by this command.
 According to our experience on 185 newly sequenced genomes, the maximum memory consumption in assembling the human genome of 30-fold sequencing data is about 60Gb.

-    hupanSLURM assemble sga -t 16 data/ assembly_result /path/to/sga/

 **(4) Extract non-reference sequences from assembled contigs**

 i.
-In order to obtain the non-reference sequence from each individual genome, the assembled contigs are aligned to the reference genome with nucmer tool within [Mummer][11] package.
+In order to obtain the non-reference sequence from each individual genome, the assembled contigs are aligned to the reference genome with nucmer tool within [Mummer][11] package:

     hupanSLURM alignContig assembly_result/data/ aligned_result	 /path/to/MUMmer/ /path/to/reference.fa

 ii.
-Then the contigs those are highly similar with the reference genome are discarded and the remaining contigs are considered as candidate non-reference sequences.
+Then the contigs those are highly similar with the reference genome are discarded and the remaining contigs are considered as candidate non-reference sequences:

     hupanSLURM extractSeq assembly_result/data/ candidate aligned_result

 iii.
-All the candidate non-reference sequences are assessed by [QUAST][12] to obtain non-reference sequences.
+All the candidate non-reference sequences are assessed by [QUAST][12] to obtain non-reference sequences:

     hupanSLURM assemSta candidate/data/ quast_result /path/to/quast-4.5/ /path/to/reference.fa